ferrous-systems/unsize-experiments/README.md

 ## General open questions

 - Custom user borrows came up at some point where one of the ideas is to generalize the `CoerceUnsize` trait into something that also allows reborrowing, see https://github.com/rust-lang/rfcs/issues/1403#issuecomment-166980781
-- `dyn_start` can't implement trait upcasting due to it being structural, see https://github.com/rust-lang/rust/issues/104800
+- `dyn_star` can't implement trait upcasting due to it being structural, see https://github.com/rust-lang/rust/issues/104800
-- describe and integrate trait upcasting into the new definitions